 A NFMS requires an efficient data management system which involves data entry, quality control, archival and long-term accessibility of both collected data and associated metadata.

-Once the information management system has been designed and installed (see also 3.6), a complete documentation needs to be added, including metadata (e.g., description of all variables, individual fields and tables).
+Once the information management system has been designed and installed (see also 3.6), a complete documentation needs to be added, including metadata (e.g., description of all variables, individual fields and tables, system of geospatial information).
 This documentation needs to be entirely compatible with the field manual, where the “origin” of the data is documented.
 A metadata standard is a set of terms and definitions that describe the data to let data users know what data are available, whether the data meet their specific needs, where to find the data and how to access them.
 Many such standards have been published for geospatial data.

-The metadata should also comprise all other components different than data themselves as needed for estimation, such as model coefficients and references, and background information on sampling design and plot design.
+The metadata should also comprise all other components that are different than the data themselves as needed for estimation, such as model coefficients and references, and background information on sampling design and plot design.

 The next step is entering the data.
 If no portable data recorder was used, then the data must be entered manually from the paper field sheets.
-Raw field data and “clean” data need to be permanently stored and backed up.
-Ideally the data are stored on a central server with a single current version rather than as multiple versions on multiple individual PCs.
+Raw field data and “clean” data ARE THESE DEFINED? need to be permanently stored and backed up.
+Ideally the data are stored on a central server (with an exact copy on another server) with a single current version rather than as multiple versions on multiple individual PCs.
 This facilitates data integrity, currency, and sharing.

-For effective data management, an NFMS shall:
+For effective data management, an NFMS is able to:

+Have a detailed protocol of database structure and management (including hardware and software requirements).

 Ensure that personnel should not be only able to complete tasks regarding data entry and analysis, but also to update or modify databases when necessary.
 Training courses can help.

-Ensure that the personnel in charge of the analysis, have a well knowledge of the database and the different variables and models to be used.
+Ensure that the personnel in charge of the analysis have a goodknowledge of the database and the different variables and models to be used.

-Provide protocols for data clearing, and apply it to the data base in order to get the full consistency of the data. – Data should be reviewed and clean before data analysis start- (see chapter 4.4.2)
+Provide protocols for data clearing, and apply it to the data base in order to get the full consistency of the data.
+Data should be reviewed and cleaned before data analysis start (see chapter 4.4.2).

 If different analysis protocols are used for data analysis, they have to be well documented in order to provide the option to others to perform the same analysis (see chapter 4.4.4).